est-gonzalezr/uniandes-labs-orchestration-system/README.md

 rabbitmqctl set_policy --apply-to queues $user_tasks_policy_name "^$user_tasks_federated_queue" "{\"federation-upstream\":\"$user_tasks_upstream_name\"}"
 ```

 This will allow the GPC to configure an upstream to the machine where the scripts are running and to set a policy to allow the federation of messages from the scripts' machine to the GPC.
+If you feel that you need to change any variable feel free to do so.

 On the machine where the scripts are running you will have to run the following commands: